Leonardoo00/my-linux/README.md

 - mupdf: fast and easy PDF/EPUB viewer

-- neofetch: just for aestestich photes :)
+- neofetch: just for aesthetic photos :)

 ## Usage
 To be finished....